kstenerud/dogma/kbnf.md

 ### Concatenation

-Concatenation is done like in most BNF notations, with expressions separated by `&` that are evaluated in order.
-Think of the `&` meaning "and then".
+The concatenation operation evaluates the left expression, and then the right.
+The operator symbol is `&` (think of it as meaning "x and then y").

 ```kbnf
 concatenate = expression & '&' & (SOME_WSLC expression)+;